MorpheusAIs/Docs/Guides/MOR Uniswap Testing Guide.md

 > [!WARNING]
 > Providing liquidity on Uniswap with tokens that have value (not testing) involves certain risks that all participants should be aware of before making any decisions.
 These risks include, but are not limited to: impermanent loss, smart contract risks and market volatility.
 Before providing liquidity on Uniswap or engaging in any DeFi activities, it is crucial to thoroughly understand these risks and conduct proper research to make informed decisions based on your risk tolerance and financial goals.
-Read more about liquidity providing risks [here](https://medium.com/@pintail/uniswap-a-good-deal-for-liquidity-providers-104c0b6816f2).
+Read more about liquidity providing risks [here.](https://medium.com/@pintail/uniswap-a-good-deal-for-liquidity-providers-104c0b6816f2)

-## How to remove/decrease liquidity from Uniswap?
+## How to remove or decrease liquidity from Uniswap?
-Go to the Uniswap web app [pool page](https://app.uniswap.org/swap), where you will see liquidity positions you have.
+Go to the Uniswap web app [pool page](https://app.uniswap.org/pool), where you will see liquidity positions you have.

 <img src="/Graphics/Docs%20Graphics/English/Uniswap%20Guide/positions.png" width=80% height=80%>